-Reporting and Self-Assessment Template
+PRINCIPLES FOR RESPONSIBLE BANKING Reporting and Self-Assessment Template

-&lt;sup>8 Operational targets (relating to for example water consumption in office buildings, gender equality on the bank's management board or business-trip related greenhouse gas emissions) are not in scope of the PRB.
+8 Operational targets (relating to for example water consumption in office buildings, gender equality on the bank's management board or business-trip related greenhouse gas emissions) are not in scope of the PRB.

-Your bank should consider the main challenges and priorities in terms of sustainable development in your main country/ies of operation for the purpose of setting targets.
+9 Your bank should consider the main challenges and priorities in terms of sustainable development in your main country/ies of operation for the purpose of setting targets.
 These can be found in National Development Plans and strategies, international goals such as the SDGs or the Paris Climate Agreement, and regional frameworks.
 Aligning means there should be a clear link between the bank's targets and these frameworks and priorities, therefore showing how the target supports and drives contributions to the national and global goals.

-&lt;sup>10 Key Performance Indicators are chosen indicators by the bank for the purpose of monitoring progress towards targets.
+10 Key Performance Indicators are chosen indicators by the bank for the purpose of monitoring progress towards targets.

-d) Action plan: which actions including milestones have you define Please describe. d to meet the set targets?
-Please also show that your bank has analysed and acknowledge indirect impacts of the set targets within the impact area or on oth it has set out relevant actions to avoid, mitigate, or compensate p ner impact areas and that Response Links and references We are currently working in the establishment of quantitative indicators and SMART targets, and will be reporting our progress as required in the third PRB Reporting Self-Assessment, next year.
+Please also show that your bank has analysed and acknowledged significant (potential) indirect impacts of the set targets within the impact area or on other impact areas and that it has set out relevant actions to avoid, mitigate, or compensate potential negative impacts.

+We are currently corking in the estrablishment of quantitative indicators and SMART targets, and will be reporting our progress as required in the PRB Reporting Self-Assessment, next year.

+Self-assessment summary

-Self-assessment summary Which of the following components of target setting in line with the PRB requirements has your bank completed or is currently in a process of assessing for your first area of most significant impact: (please name it) (If you are setting targets in more impact areas)your third (and subsequent) area(s) of impact: (please name it) Alignment ☑ Yes☐ In progress☐ No ☑ Yes☐ In progress☐ No ☐ Yes ☐ In progress ☐ No Baseline ☐ Yes☒ In progress☐ No ☐ Yes☒ In progress☐ No ☐ Yes ☐ In progress ☐ No SMART targets ☐ Yes☒ In progress☐ No ☐ Yes☒ In progress☐ No ☐ Yes ☐ In progress ☐ No Action plan ☐ Yes☒ In progress☐ No ☐ Yes☒ In progress☐ No ☐ Yes ☐ In progress ☐ No
+components of target set urrently in a process of a requirements has your

+first area of most significant impact: (please name it) second area of most significant impact: (please name it) (If you are setting targets in more impact areas)your third (and subsequent) area(s) of impact: (please name it)

+Alignment ⊠ Yes ⊠ Yes □ Yes

+☐ In progress ☐ In progress ☐ In progress

+□ No □ No □ No

+Baseline ☐ Yes ☐ Yes □ Yes

+☐ In progress

+□ No □ No □ No

+SMART targets □ Yes □ Yes □ Yes

+☐ In progress

+□ No □ No □ No

+Action plan □ Yes □ Yes □ Yes

+☐ In progress

+□ No □ No □ No